What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 - Base: Swimsuit

-- Add: Long-sleeve rash guard
+- Add: Long-sleeve rash guard with flatlock seams

 - Consider: Neoprene shorts for extended paddles